This blog was originally written in Oct. 2021. It was updated in June 2023 for accuracy and comprehensiveness.

 CEOs and general managers constantly keep one eye on the path forward and the other firmly on the bottom line.
-But with today’s climate, the top companies in the world are seeing triple, not double, when setting the year’s fiscal policy.
+With today’s climate, some of the top companies in the world are seeing triple, not double, when setting the year’s fiscal policy.

 With temperatures rising and brand reputations at stake, the triple bottom line—a framework that emphasizes social, environmental, and financial accountability—is at the center of both private and public sector discussion.

 With corporate social responsibility (CSR) becoming less voluntary and more essential to everyday business, the ethical and sustainable choices have often become the most profitable.
 Doing it correctly, however, requires expertise many companies don’t have.

 What is Corporate Social Responsibility (CSR)?